ravel-net/pyotr/experiments/complete_splitjoin/README.md

 ## Dataset

 The dataset uses overlay network encoding.
 The chain topologies are stored under `variable/data` folder.
-The number in the filename represents the total nodes(constant and variable nodes) in the chain topology.
+The number in the filename represents total number of nodes(constant and variable nodes) in the chain topology.

 ## Split-merge

-The scripts of experiments which run by split-merge function are named `group_query_splitjoin_tauto#.py` where `#` repsented a number and its number is correspond to its size of dataset(i.e. the number of total nodes in the chain topology).
+The scripts of experiments which run by split-merge function are named `group_query_splitjoin_tauto#.py` where `#` repsented a number and its number is correspond to its size of dataset(i.e. total number of nodes in the chain topology).

 The file `chain#_complete_split_tauto.txt` records the running time using split-merge algorithm in seconds for each step.